 Jan 14: Dress Up Your Pet Day

 There’s nothing I find cuter than pets in clothes.
 I love to stuff my plump little dog into a sweater—he looks like a pig in a blanket.
 People get very excited about sharing pictures of their pets, too.
-I once worked with a lawyer that would post a “dog of the week” submitted from their audience, and they received at least 5-10 submissions every week!
+I once worked with a lawyer who would post a “dog of the week” submitted from their audience, and they received at least 5-10 submissions every week!

 On Dress Up Your Pet Day, you can have a lot of fun with these social media ideas: